|

 are "laundered" through this same network of breeders

-and dealers until they finally reach the homes of unsuspecting
+and dealers until they finally reach the homes of

 pet owners.
-And we meet the men and women who make their living
+And we meet the men and women who make their

-by skirting through loopholes in the law, or by ignoring the law
+by skirting through loopholes in the law, or by ignoring

 altogether.
-For anyone who cares about animals; for pet owners,
+For anyone who cares about animals; for pet

-zoo-goers, wildlife conservationists, and animal welfare advocates,
+zoo-goers, wildlife conservationists, and animal welfare

 Animal Underworld is gripping, shocking reading.